 FINANCIAL ASSISTANCE WITH SCHOOL FEES

-One of the Governors main objectives is to make a Westholme education financially available to as many as possible.
+One of the Governors' main objectives is to make a Westholme education financially available to as many as possible.
 To that end the tuition fees charged by Westholme are amongst the lowest in the country.
-However there are still some parents whose income prevents them considering Westholme for their children and for those situations the Governors make further provision through Governors' Bursaries.
+However there are still some parents whose income prevents them from considering Westholme for their children and for those situations the Governors make further provision through Governors' Bursaries.

 These are normally available only to pupils entering Year 7.
-If parents' relevant income exceeds £40,000 per annum then it is most unlikely an application will be successful.
+If parents' relevant income exceeds £40,000 per annum then it is most unlikely that an application will be successful.
 The award is based on relevant family income tempered by performance at the Entrance Examination.
 Normally a Governors' Bursary award will not exceed 50% of fees.
 All applications must be supported by a financial statement completed on a proforma available from the Finance Office and coupled with documentary evidence of income.
 Other normal charges such as lunches and optional extras such as coach travel and indivdual music tuition, also need to be taken into consideration.
 Although offered on an annual basis, the expectation is that an award will run for the whole time a pupil is at Westholme, assuming little change in financial circumstances and satisfactory progress by the pupil concerned.

 If you want to apply for a bursary, you should tick the relevant box on the School Application Form.
 It needs to be emphasised that an application does not automatically guarantee an award.
 A successful application may involve a home visit to confirm domestic and financial circumstances.
 If you require any further information on bursaries, please do not hesitate to contact the Fees Secretary on: email@example.com